exponential-decay/visual-binary-diff/README.md

 2. But how different are they?

 If there are no legacy disk images/checksums to compare against, then we can still understand the volility of the disk today.
+Take two extracts, with a small amount of time between doing so and then compare them.

 I believe this is the equivalent to be hard of seeing/hearing.

 The reader will do its best to understand, but the signal is analogue so its understanding is on a spectrum.
 We're not expecting binary results from a volatile analog medium.